digerian/udacity_repo/README.md

 This is a repository to gain familiarity with git and Github.

 Common Github commands are:
+  git clone
-  1. git add
+  git add
-  2. git commit -m 'some message'
+  git commit -m 'some message'
-  3. git push origin main
+  git push origin main